how can we use import syntax of commonjs as well as ES6 modules in ts file

 - ES6 Modules: TypeScript also supports ECMAScript modules (ES modules) introduced in ES6.
 This syntax is more modern and provides additional features such as tree-shaking (dead code elimination) and a clearer syntax for named exports.

-Mixing require
+Mixing require and import

 import http from 'http';